Charme-Lee/CHALIS24038_PTO2502_GroupA_Charme_Lishivha_CDV03/README.md

 💡*This project contains the resume of Charme Lishivha, submitted as part of the CDV03 project for CodeSpace Academy.*

-## Project Overview
+## 📋 Project Overview

 This project involves creating a professional resume tailored for software development roles, with a focus on showcasing technical skills, experience, and education in a clear and impactful way.
-The goal is to present a refined CV that aligns with industry expectations, particularly for front-end development using technologies like React.js.
-The resume has been formatted for clarity and professionalism, highlighting qualifications that appeal to hiring managers
+The goal is to present a refined CV that aligns with industry expectations, particularly for front-end development using technologies like React.js, HTML, CSS and JavaScript.
+The resume has been formatted for clarity and professionalism, highlighting qualifications that appeal to hiring managers.

 ### Practical Steps for the Project